Your Guide to UM Residence Halls

 Knowles Hall is adjacent to Turner Hall and has four floors.
 The hallways in Knowles are divided into male, female, or co-ed housing.
 Knowles has a smaller resident population, which creates a comfortable environment.
 There are gender-neutral bathrooms in the co-ed wings with individual shower and toilet rooms.

-With an elevator and dorm options on the first floor, Knowles is accessible to students with disabilities.
+With an elevator and room options on the first floor, Knowles is accessible to students with disabilities.
 There is a large kitchen and lounge area on the first floor, where students can cook or bake together and study in comfortable seating.
-A TV and ping-pong table are also in the basement lounge area.
+A TV and a ping-pong table are also in the basement lounge area.

 Jesse Residence Hall